unaiLopez/genopt/README.md

     #defining our Environment instance with a population of 100 individuals,
     #roulette selection for 50% of the population, one-point crossover,
     #a single gene mutation with 10% probability of mutation,
-    #10% elite rate and some verbose and without a seed for reproducibility
+    #10% elite rate, some verbose and without a seed for reproducibility
     environment = Environment(
         params=params
     )